College of Letters & Science

-Faculty: Albuquerque (Spanish and Portuguese), Armbrecht (French), Basso (Physiology), Bow (English), Capper (Educational Leadership and Policy Analysis), Card (Philosophy), Casid (Art History), Castronovo (English), Chavez (Communication Arts), Clark (Art), D'Acci (Gender and Women's Studies), Desan (History), Elder (Sociology, Languages and Cultures of Asia, Integrated Liberal Studies), Enke (History, Gender and Women's Studies), Enstad (History), Ford (English), Garlough (Gender and Women’s Studies, Folklore), Guerin-Gonzales (History), Houck (Medical History and Bioethics, Gender and Women's Studies), Hunt (Theatre and Drama), Hussen (English); Johnson (History), Kenoyer (Anthropology), Mani (German), McClintock (English), McClure (Art), Nixon (English), Peterson (Theatre and Drama), Roberts (History), Samuels (English, Gender and Women's Studies), Scheub (African Languages and Literature), Steakley (German, Scandinavian Studies), Wendland (Anthropology), Zaeske (Communication Arts)
+Faculty: Albuquerque (Spanish and Portuguese), Armbrecht (French), Basso (Physiology), Bow (English), Capper (Educational Leadership and Policy Analysis), Card (Philosophy), Casid (Art History), Castronovo (English), Chavez (Communication Arts), Clark (Art), D'Acci (Gender and Women's Studies), Desan (History), Enke (History, Gender and Women's Studies), Enstad (History), Fawaz (English), Ford (English), Garlough (Gender and Women’s Studies, Folklore), Guerin-Gonzales (History), Houck (Medical History and Bioethics, Gender and Women's Studies), Hunt (Theatre and Drama), Hussen (English); Johnson (History), Kenoyer (Anthropology), Mani (German), McClintock (English), McClure (Classics), Nixon (English), Peterson (Theatre and Drama), Roberts (History), Samuels (English, Gender and Women's Studies), Wendland (Anthropology), Zaeske (Communication Arts)

 Certificate advisor: Nina Valeo Cooke, 608-263-1785, email@example.com